AgnitumuS/ubjs/tutorials/production_env.md

 ```
 This command installs all application dependencies and creates an archive for future deployment.

+> since ub@5.20.5 application can perform additional actions before up-pack by adding a lifecycle hook into `APP_FOLDER/lifecycle/ub-pack-before.sh`

 All files what must be excluded from archive should be noted in `.npmignore`.
 Also, ignored:
  - all files and folders starts with '.'
  - *.log